 Geomechanics at the Heart* of Reservoir Flow

 Conventionally, a dynamic model of a reservoir refers to the simulation of fluid flow within a static framework of rock (apart from a pore volume compressibility that is usually assumed to be homogeneous, isotropic and unchanging).
 In contrast, plentiful field evidence from worldwide reservoirs indicates that it is not only the fluid that moves during reservoir operations: the rock is also dynamic with small strains which are heterogeneous, anisotropic and focussed on faults, fractures and other discontinuities; this leads to time-varying properties, including permeability.
 This influence has been seen in production data whether or not the reservoir was characterised as "naturally fractured".
 Recognition of the involvement of additional physics in reservoir behaviour can lead to benefit for practical issues of well placements, injectivities, productivities, sweep efficiencies, short-term and longer-term forecasting and reservoir simulator history-matching.
 The technology is well-suited to mature fields, but lessons can be applied to green fields.
+This really does imply more recovery at less cost for relatively small investment in analysis.

 For more information contact: firstname.lastname@example.org